Qt Quick Ultralite Performance Logging

 |alpha w/color||Time spent blending images that use the PixelFormat_Alpha8 format, combined with a color (for example using ColorizedImage).|

 |alpha||Time spent blending images with an alpha channel (PixelFormat_ARGB32, PixelFormat_ARGB4444, and so on).|

 |opaque||Time spent blending images with an alpha channel (PixelFormat_ARGB32, PixelFormat_ARGB4444, and so on).|

 |path blend||Time spent blending paths from the QML Shape API or text using vector outlines.|

-To see the Qt Quick Ultralite CPU usage on platforms that support it, the Qt Quick Ultralite Core library must be rebuilt with the CMake option,
+To see the Qt Quick Ultralite CPU usage on platforms that support it, rebuild the Qt Quick Ultralite platform library with the

 CPU load information is shown on the serial output like this:

 This example means a CPU load of 44.47 %.
 The CPU was idle slightly more than half of the time.

 Note: On the reference platforms that support this feature, CPU usage is estimated based on CPU idle time.

 Footprint information is important when determining how much RAM and flash memory is needed by the application or when attempting to reduce the size of the binary.
 You can obtain footprint information of Qt Quick Ultralite application using the tools provided by the supported toolchains and Resource cache application.